patcsy88/Opal-CaptivePortal/README.md

 Connect to the LAN wifi - <b>Wi-Fi Fo Fum</b> or <b>LAN Down Under</b>

-Using your favourite browser, go to http://foobar (Wi-Fi Fo Fum) or http://byteme (LAN Down Under).
+Using your favourite browser, go to http://foobar (or http://192.168.11.1) (Wi-Fi Fo Fum) or http://byteme (or http://192.168.12.1) (LAN Down Under).
 You should be greeted with the login page of the router.

 <img width="606" alt="Screenshot 2023-02-08 at 7 03 29 AM" src="https://user-images.githubusercontent.com/30426256/217387082-7f6e884e-6109-4fe2-82da-f65b9396c02b.png">